 Geoff has a long history of working in the not for profit and community centre.
-As the former Director of Social Leadership Australia, Geoff's experience in working with communities, passion for equality and being able to have difficult conversations are some of his many skills and values that he brings to Ballet without Borders.
+As the former Director of Social Leadership Australia and Executive Director of Innovation at Life without Barriers, Geoff's experience in working with communities, passion for equality and being able to have difficult conversations are some of his many skills and values that he brings to Ballet without Borders.

 COLLABORATORS & ADVISORS

-Juliet and I connected after I saw her amazing performance for MONA in 2016 and realised that we shared similar passions for bringing dance to a much wider audience.
+Juliet and Ballet without Borders connected after it's founder saw her amazing performance for MONA in 2016 and after connecting over social media, both realised that they shared similar passions for bringing dance to a much wider audience.

 Talent and passion for dance aren't exclusive to the demographics who are privileged enough to be able to afford to pursue the career.
 As ballet fights to maintain its relevance in the fast-paced modern world, its accessibility becomes central to the issue, so the work that Katia does with Ballet Without Borders is an important missing link in the dance community in Australia.